Library Resources for School Readiness

 And then these are just, the little icons each of our downloadable resources.

 Freading, Hoopla, the Overdrive and the Libby app are right next to each other.
-So those both are used with the Ohio digital library and then RB digital is last.
+So those both are used with the Ohio digital library.

 So if you are interested in any of these books, you can come in and visit your branch and your librarians.
 They have missed you so much.
 So our normal hours are posted here.
 And again, when in doubt, ask a librarian.
 That’s what we’re here for.
 We’re here to help.
 The reference librarians and especially the children’s librarians are experts at finding just the right book for you and your child.
 So definitely ask for help or for suggestions.
 That’s it.